 Human Anatomy and Physiology I offers students in Health or Medical Science a thorough background in anatomy and physiology.
 Topics include the organization of the human body; the terminology of anatomy; and an introduction to tissues, organs, and organ systems including the integumentary, skeletal, muscular, nervous, and sensory systems.
 Integrated laboratory work augments lecture topics and includes exercises in microscopy, dissection of laboratory specimens, study of human anatomical models, and exercises in human physiology.
-Lecture Hours 3
+Students must also register for (BIOL114LW-Lab)